razorsyntax/HAL9000/README.md

 ## What is HAL9000?

-HAL9000 is a lightweight, flexible neural network library designed for developers who want to build and train feedforward neural networks directly in JavaScript.
+HAL9000 is a lightweight, flexible neural network library designed for developers who want to build and train multi-layer feedforward neural networks with supervised learning via backpropagation directly in JavaScript.
 Whether you're working on machine learning projects in the browser, Node.js applications, or modern web frameworks, HAL9000 provides a straightforward API for creating, training, and using neural networks.

 **How HAL9000 Works:**